-The 2030 Agenda challenges the UN system to change the way it does business.
+The 2030 Agenda for Sustainable Development challenges the UN system to change the way it does business.
 This requires transforming the UN’s organizational culture.

-Towards this transformation, the UN System Leadership Framework, adopted by the CEB in April 2016 and embraced by the Secretary-General in his report on management reforms of the UN Secretariat, provides the blueprint for the desired organizational culture at the UN, and of the underpinning leadership characteristics.
-Because leadership can and should be exercised not only by formally designated leaders but by all staff, the framework applies to UN staff, at all levels, in all functions, and in all locations.
+Towards this transformation, the UN System Leadership Framework, adopted by the Chief Executives Board (CEB) in April 2016 and embraced by the Secretary-General in his report on management reforms of the UN Secretariat, provides the blueprint for the desired organizational culture at the UN and lays out the leadership characteristics that underpin it.
+Because leadership can and should be exercised not only by formally designated leaders but by all staff, the framework applies to UN staff, at all levels, in all functions, and in all locations

-Upon successfully completing this workshop, participants will be able to:
+Upon successful completion of this workshop, participants will be able to: